Lianhe Zaobao: Editorial stance

-Zaobao is regarded as pro-Beijing by Western media outlets.
+Zaobao is regarded as pro-Beijing by Western and Taiwanese media outlets.
 The newspaper has included articles from pro-Beijing sources such as People's Daily, HK01, Ming Pao, Global Times, China Times and United Daily News.
 It is one of the few foreign newspapers allowed in China, where all media is tightly controlled and content censored.
 According to Radio Free Asia, content about the 1989 Tiananmen Square protests and massacre has been censored from the Zaobao website when accessed from Hong Kong.
 Since 2016, Zaobao has featured opinion columns from Chinese Communist Party officials without noting their party affiliation.

-A 2019 study by Scotland-based researcher Daniel Hammond found that Zaobao played the role of "China’s critical friend in Southeast Asia", using the region as a means to deliver its concerns and criticisms of the country's actions such as on the South China Sea, while covering the China-Singapore relationship in an overwhelmingly positive manner.
+A 2019 study by Scotland-based researcher Daniel Hammond found that Zaobao played the role of "China's critical friend in Southeast Asia", using the region as a means to deliver its concerns and criticisms of the country's actions such as on the South China Sea, while covering the China-Singapore relationship in an overwhelmingly positive manner.

 In April 2021, Zaobao renamed its "Greater China" section, which covers Taiwan, to simply "China."
 In December 2021, Zaobao interviewed Peng Shuai following her disappearance.
 The interview, which critics labeled as scripted, generated criticisms of the newspaper.

 In July 2023, The Washington Post reported that the paper had taken a more pro-Beijing stance by creating a China-specific version of the website to avoid having its website blocked in China.
 Zaobao issued a rebuttal in response to the Washington Post article, stressing that it maintained journalistic neutrality and independence.
-Singapore's ambassador to the US Lui Tuck Yew also responded by saying that in his former role as Singaporean Ambassador to China, he often heard Zaobao’s readers of various nationalities affirm the paper’s balanced coverage and uniquely Singaporean viewpoints, adding that it was "misguided for American news outlets to expect Zaobao to resemble the Washington Post, or for Singapore to follow either the United States or China."
+Singapore's ambassador to the US Lui Tuck Yew also responded by saying that in his former role as Singaporean Ambassador to China, he often heard Zaobao's readers of various nationalities affirm the paper's balanced coverage and uniquely Singaporean viewpoints, adding that it was "misguided for American news outlets to expect Zaobao to resemble the Washington Post, or for Singapore to follow either the United States or China."

 At the September 2023 centennial celebration of the newspaper, Prime Minister of Singapore Lee Hsien Loong said he was "heartened that Zaobao has been unwavering in its principles, and has remained independent and objective in its news reporting."
-He added that when publishing articles by foreign contributors, "Zaobao should also ensure that its readers are aware who these writers are speaking for and recognise that these views do not represent Zaobao’s stance."
+He added that when publishing articles by foreign contributors, "Zaobao should also ensure that its readers are aware who these writers are speaking for and recognise that these views do not represent Zaobao's stance."